chamberlainlondon/chamberlainlondon.github.io/_pages/home.md

 > **Note:** I am actively seeking a summer 2024 internship or research position, ideally starting between May and June 2024, in fields related to finance, data science, consulting, or statistics.
 Please feel free to [contact me](https://chamberlainlondon.github.io/contact/) if you have an opening that aligns with these criteria.
 I am open to temporary relocation for the position.
 <br>

+Today, I specialize in creating interactive financial models and [dashboards](https://chamberlainlondon.github.io/portfolio/portfolio-2/) for businesses using tools such as Microsoft Excel with VBA, Power BI, and Python.
+Additionally, I have practical experience with SQL, R, and Tableau, having applied these skills in various academic projects.

+Beyond my studies, I have a keen interest in entrepreneurship, law, and golf course turf management.

 <div style="text-align:center;">
     <a href="/about/" class="btn" style="text-decoration: none;">Learn More</a>